Samuel-H-Dev/quiz-app-2/README.md

 - Display multiple-choice questions with four options each.
 - Keep track of the user's score as they answer the questions.
-- Provide immediate feedback on the correctness of the chosen answer.
 - Display the final score and the number of correct and incorrect answers.
 - Allow users to retake the quiz.